-Australia is the world’s driest inhabited continent, yet we are one of the highest users of water per person.
-We live in an uncertain climate – it’s important to use water wisely so we have a secure source of drinking water for many years to come.
+Australia is the world’s driest inhabited continent, but we are one of the highest users of water per person.
+It’s important to use water wisely so we have a secure source of drinking water for the future.

 How to save water at school